Incorporating Customer Service Platforms Into Your Customer Service Strategy

-Since their introduction in 2013, CEPs have continued to change the game in customer experience strategy, rendering traditional, beeper-like forms of customer service obsolete.
+Since their introduction in 2013, Customer Service Platforms have continued to change the game in customer experience strategy, rendering traditional, beeper-like forms of customer service obsolete.
 A sort of customer service renaissance has followed in their wake as leading companies in every industry – Vodafone, Backcountry, and IBM, for example – now fully invest in streamlining their end-to-end customer experience, and for good reason.
 Given the tectonic shift in customer preferences towards maximum convenience on their own terms, many organizations view the customer’s experience itself as a crucial part of the product.
 The effectiveness of a business’ customer engagement is now just as important as the actual goods or services the business provides.

-What are Customer Engagement Platforms?
+What are Customer Service Platforms?

 Perhaps their two most significant features, which we’ll look at in detail later, include:

-CEPs can engage customers on a wide range of channels, including SMS, web chat, social media, and Apple Business Chat.
+Customer Service Platforms can engage customers on a wide range of channels, including SMS, web chat, social media, and Apple Business Chat.

 Machine learning and anticipation of customer needs: